EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/nicolai-parlog.md

  * discuss compatibility with previous JUnit versions, IDEs, and other testing tools

-Be careful, though: You might end up with an urge to start using it right away.
+Be careful, though -  You might end up with an urge to start using it right away.